Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Introduction

-For $N$ and $d$ relatively prime, it was shown in \cite{DS03} that $\mathcal{F}_{N,d}^\mathbb{F}$ has no singularities for $\mathbb{F}=\mathbb{R},\mathbb{C}$, and hence Theorems \ref{cmplxconnect} and \ref{realconnect} immediately imply that such an $\mathcal{F}_{N,d}^\mathbb{F}$ is an irreducible real algebraic variety.
-This raises the interesting possiblity that the singularities in a general space of FUNTFs might be due to the existence of numerous irreducible components in $\mathcal{F}_{N,d}^\mathbb{F}$.
+For $N$ and $d$ relatively prime, it was shown in \cite{DS03} that $\mathcal{F}_{N,d}^\mathbb{F}$ has no singularities for $\mathbb{F}=\mathbb{R}$ or $\mathbb{F}=\mathbb{C}$, and hence Theorems \ref{cmplxconnect} and \ref{realconnect} immediately imply that such an $\mathcal{F}_{N,d}^\mathbb{F}$ is an irreducible real algebraic variety.
+This raises the interesting possibility that the singularities in a general space of FUNTFs might be due to intersections of numerous irreducible components in $\mathcal{F}_{N,d}^\mathbb{F}$.
 Indeed, for $\mathcal{F}_{4,2}^\mathbb{R}$, this is evidently the case given the extensive analysis of this space in \cite{DS03}.
-However, by refining our connectivity result, we show that this is simply not the case in general, and that $\mathcal{F}_{4,2}^\mathbb{R}$ is exceptional in this regard:
+However, by refining our connectivity result, we show that this is simply not the case in general, and that $\mathcal{F}_{4,2}^\mathbb{R}$ is exceptional in this regard.